Wireless Brain Sensors Market to Grow at CAGR of 9.21% through 2031

 extended periods.
 However, the advent of wireless brain sensors has

-monitored in real time while going about their daily activities.
+significantly improved the patient experience, enabling real-time monitoring while individuals go about their daily activities.
 This has not

 only improved patient comfort and quality of life but also made long-term

-monitoring more feasible and effective.
+monitoring more feasible and practical.

 Browse over XX market data Figures spread through XX Pages and an in-depth TOC on "Global Wireless Brain Sensors Market”